 - applied for permanent residence from within Canada,

-- applied for a Permanent Resident Card (replacement or renewal),
+- applied for a Permanent Resident Card,

 - applied for Canadian citizenship (for yourself or for a person adopted by a Canadian citizen),